 I love banana bread.
 It’s so easy to make, and super versatile.
 You can jazz it up with chocolate chips or pineapple chunks, add some walnuts or coconut – the possibilities are endless.
 You can have it for breakfast, as an afternoon snack, or even dessert.
 This triple chocolate banana bread most certainly falls into the dessert category (though I won’t judge you if you sneak a piece for breakfast).

-For this Triple Chocolate Banana Bread, I swapped out some of the flour for cocoa powder, and added some espresso powder to intensify the chocolate flavour.
-Adding espresso powder to chocolate baked goods is my favourite thing to do.
-You can’t often taste the coffee flavour itself, but it really adds a richness to the chocolate, which I love.
+For this Triple Chocolate Banana Bread, I swapped out some of the flour for cocoa powder, and added some espresso powder to intensify the chocolate flavor.
+Adding espresso powder to chocolate baked goods is my favorite thing to do.
+You can’t often taste the coffee flavor itself, but it really adds a richness to the chocolate, which I love.

 I had some leftover ganache from last week’s Mocha Chocolate Cake, so I decided to kick this chocolate banana bread up a few notches – because it clearly wasn’t chocolatey enough already.
 I originally intended to sprinkle chopped walnuts on top of the ganache to help cut some of the sweetness, but I loved the pattern of the ganache drizzle too much to cover it up.

 This triple chocolate banana bread is delicious.
 It’s incredibly moist and chocolatey.
 If you want to tone it down a bit (and I wouldn’t blame you), you can skip the chocolate chips and ganache and have a delicious plain chocolate banana bread.
 Or you can swap the chocolate chips for walnuts or some other kind of nut.
 Really, it’s so versatile and fun to experiment with different combinations.
 Whatever you decide on, you won’t be disappointed!

 Oh and the best part about this recipe?
 You can totally do it in one bowl.

 Notes & tips for this Triple Chocolate Banana Bread: